 A gram of a metastasizing tumor produces roughly one million CTCs each day

-CTCs are generated by virtually all 27 types of solid tumors
+CTCs are generated by virtually all of the over 25 types of solid tumors

 CTCs are responsible for seeding metastatic secondary tumors at distant sites throughout a patient’s body, most often through the circulatory system.